PrettyR/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-17. Tree.
-I will create a script that will create a number  of directoies in a directory.
+18. Life is a series of commas, not periods.
+I will write a command that lists all the files and directories of the current working directory, separated by commas.